averywald/averywald/README.md

-# Hey there 👋
+## Hey 👋
-## I'm Avery Wald.
-I'm a Student Software Engineer who likes working with NodeJS, TypeScript, Swift and all things PWA
+## I'm Avery

+### I'm a Student Software Engineer and I like to create cool, useful stuff.

+### Right now I really enjoy using Node, TypeScript, Swift and C# to do just that.

-## Check out my repos below ⬇️
+## Check out what I'm working on here and there ⬇️